 Who Should Be Split Testing?

+If you have a site you are trying to increase traffic to, whether it be a hotel, restaurant, or any other type of business, you should be split testing.
 Ideally, the web designer should start split-testing as soon as the site launches, as they are the ones who have designed the site and have all of the source files on hand.
-Even if the owner feels that the website is performing well enough, the benchmark for "good" performance could be moved even higher through using split testing.
+Even if the owner feels that the website is performing well enough, the benchmark for “good” performance could be moved even higher through using split testing.
 Just keep in mind that split testing does require an established traffic flow because you need to people visiting your site to be able to split-test web pages.

 Why is it ideal that the designer does it at the launch stage?
 Because it is much easier to keep the site as a work in progress after launch, not only visually and structurally, but in terms of its goals.
 It is infinitely harder for a third party to come along later and change things around, and in many cases, you wouldn’t want them to.
 That site’s your creation!

 Doing the split testing yourself, as a designer, also gives you a real-world feel for what elements will work and what ones won’t.
 It adds an extra dimension to your sense of aesthetics, removing the guesswork that you necessarily engage in during the design phase.
 You are no longer doing what you think will create conversions, but implementing what you know produces measurable results.
 And this knowledge alone will increase the value you bring to your future projects.

 Setting Up a Split Test with Google Website Optimizer